fang-guang/mongoose-page-fg/README.md

 # page-mongo-fg

-A plugin of mongoose page.
+A maging plugin of mongoose.

 # Getting Start